khalil-research/PyEPO/README.md

 ### Performance Comparison (Figure 5-7)

-To draw performance comparison graphs, you need to train and evaluate linear regression, random forest, automl, SPO+, DBB, DPO(*Optional*), and PFYL with varying training data size in {100, 1000, 5000}, polynomial degree in {1, 2, 4, 6}, and noise half-width in {0.0, 0.5}.
+To draw performance comparison plots, you need to train and evaluate linear regression, random forest, automl, SPO+, DBB, DPO(*Optional*), and PFYL with varying training data size in {100, 1000, 5000}, polynomial degree in {1, 2, 4, 6}, and noise half-width in {0.0, 0.5}.

 Experiments for shortest path: